xfarrow/blink/README.md

 If you're a developer you can either set up your own infrastructure, or just set up a front-end using another instance's APIs.
 Consult the Wiki for further details.

 ## Federation
-Blink allows to create a form of federation
+Blink allows to create a form of federation with other Blink instances.

 <h6>